Mrrvm/os_lusiadas_2/content/artifacts/Os Lusíadas/Os Lusíadas.md

 ## Canto I
 #### Proposition:
-The poet begins his poem by ==stating what he intends to do== and then indicating the subject of his narrative: ==singing the navigators who made the Portuguese empire== possible, the kings who promoted the expansion of faith and empire, and all those who become worthy of admiration for their heroic deeds.
+The poet begins his poem by ==stating what he intends to do== and then indicating the subject of his narrative: ==singing the perpetuators who made the Portuguese empire== possible, the kings who promoted the expansion of faith and empire, and all those who become worthy of admiration for their heroic deeds.
 #### Invocation:
 ==The poet addresses the Tagides (nymphs of the Tagus) to ask for inspiration== to execute the work he proposes to accomplish with eloquence.
 #### Dedication: